phillipsar2/spectral_aspen/README.md

 * Multiple depth and genotype missingness filters were tested.
  	RMBL 3 < DP < 30 & 10%: 26,475
 	RMBL 1 < DP < 30 & 10%: 111,953
-        Spectral 3 < DP < 20 & 10%:
+        Spectral 1 < DP < 30 & 10%: 51,158
+        Spectral 1 < DP < 30 & 20%: 175,489
-        Spectral 1 < DP < 20 & 10%:
+        Spectral 1 < DP < 30 & 25%: 221,132

+4. Ploidy determination
+* Ploidy was previously estimated for a majority of samples using [gbs2ploidy](https://doi.org/10.32614/CRAN.package.gbs2ploidy)
+* We are replicating these analyses using heterozygous sites only, as called by `bcftools call`.

+5. Genotyping
 * Updog (https://dcgerard.github.io/updog/index.html) will be used to estimate genotypes.
 This software considers sequencing error, allele bias, and overdispersion.
 The input of updog is read counts for SNPs, so variats must be called and initially filtered prior to genotype calling.
 * After genotyping, an LD filter will be applied

+6. Kinship matrix for Spectral Data Gentoypes

+7. Modified MAR on RMBL datasets
+* Run the MAR pipeline assuming everything is diploid genotypes.
+We are running this just for the sampling.
+The script is `scripts/mar.R`.
+* Then we use a custom script to estimate nucleotide diversity and watterson's theta for the sampled groups.